b00tc4mp/isdi-parttime-202403/staff/eduardo-sanchez/Farm-Hub/doc/exampleM/README.md

 ### Use Cases

 User

 -   create ad of product/s to sell
 -   update previously created ad
 -   delete previously created ad
 -   search products by name/geo, etc
 -   see ads about products around you

 #### Version 0.1

 User

 -   create comment in ad
 -   delete comment created in ad

-Admin
+(V-0.2)Admin

 -   list latest comments(from Users)
 -   view a comment
 -   reply to a comment
 -   deactivate a users

 ### UI Design